-However, overflowing gutters can damage property through floods, leaks and accumulations that can leave basements and house foundations at risk of serious damage.
-Beyond the initial risk, moisture damage or exposure to overflow can cause persistent problems, such as discoloration, deformation, and rotting.
-Worst of all, overflowing gutters can put your family's health at risk.
-As water seeps into your home, it creates the perfect environment for mold to take root.
+Overflowing gutters can cause a range of problems, from property damage to health risks.
+Floods, leaks, and accumulations can leave basements and house foundations at risk of serious damage.
+Moisture damage or exposure to overflow can cause discoloration, deformation, and rotting.
+Worst of all, overflowing gutters can put your family's health at risk as water seeps into your home and creates the perfect environment for mold to take root.